-Microsoft Office is a world -renown suite of products.
-It has some very popular applications that intends to make your work a lot easier.
+Microsoft Office is a world-renowned suite of products.
+It has some very popular applications that intend to make your work a lot easier.
 Undoubtedly, the service has made big gains in popularity but still faces competition from Google.
-What if you get best of both the worlds in a single app i.e., keep Google Chrome as your favorite browser and use office applications to open or read your documents?
+What if you get the best of both worlds in a single app i.e., keep Google Chrome as your favorite browser and use office applications to open or read your documents?
 Open with Microsoft Online – a Chrome application offers these benefits.

 Open with Microsoft Office Online for Chrome